eriksank/alt-regex-engine/README.md

 The main algorithm to compute the NFA is the `flattener`.
 It works as following.
 It takes as input the parsed expression.
 From there, it looks for Kleene operators.
 If it finds one, it reduces the operator using the reduction rules and stores the new expressions in a queue; and starts processing the queue again.
 If it cannot find operators in a queued expression, it brings back the subexpressions it finds and puts the expression back in the queue.
 The flattener keeps processing the queue until no operators nor expressions can be found in an expression.
 Then, it is ready to leave the queue and joined the flattened expressions.

 Contrary to [Thompson's classical algorithm](http://www.fing.edu.uy/inco/cursos/intropln/material/p419-thompson.pdf), my algorithm does not use a stack but a queue.
-I do not know, however, without further investigation whether it is actually faster than the [Thompson-McNaughton-Yamada approach](http://hackingoff.com/compilers/regular-expression-to-nfa-dfa).
+I do not know, however, without further investigation whether it is actually any faster than the [Thompson-McNaughton-Yamada approach](http://hackingoff.com/compilers/regular-expression-to-nfa-dfa).

 For the example: